Ruchip16/file_store/README.md

  ## To Run the code:

+**Note: both the server and the client should be running simultaneously for the commands to work correctly.**

 - Fork and clone the repository
 - to start the server: `python server.py`
 - to start the client: `python client.py <command> <arguments>`